brimdata/zed/zng/docs/zson.md

 A type name is either internal or external.
 Internal names are used exclusively to organize the types in the type context within the data sequence itself and have no meaning outside of that data.
-External names are visible outside of data sequence as named types providing external systems a way to discover and refer to types by name where the type is defined within the data sequence.
+External names are visible outside of a data sequence as named types, providing external systems a way to discover and refer to types by name where the type is defined within the data sequence.
 The binding between an external name and its type must be reestablished in each type context in which it used.
 External names are analogous to the notion of "logical types" in Parquet and Avro.

-Internal type names are represented by integer names while external names are represented by identifiers.
+Internal type names are represented by integers while external names are represented by identifiers.
 When ZSON data is organized into a sequence comprised of two or more subsequences where each subsequence has its own type context, the internal names may be "reused" across type contexts to refer to different types but external names must have the same type value across subsequences.
 It is a "type mismatch" error if an external name has different type values across subsequences.
-It is also a "type mismatch" error if any any type binding

 ## The ZSON Format